Ph.D. in German and Scandinavian Studies, 2009, University of Massachusetts Amherst

 - “Mädchen in Uniform in the Context of German Education and Boarding School Fiction.”
-Gender, Nation and Education: Reconsidering the Legacy of Christa Winsloe’s Girls in Uniform.
+Mädchen in Uniform Conference.
 University of British Columbia.
-15 Sept.
+14-15 Sept.
 2013.

-- “Vikings in Middle-earth: Tolkien and Norse Material.”
+- “Vikings in Middle-earth?
+Tolkien and Nordic Material.”
 Guest Lecture in SCAN 335: Vikings.
 Dept. of Central, Eastern, & Northern European Studies.
 University of British Columbia.
 28 Mar.
 2013.